MuhammadA-C/odin-calculator-v2/README.md

 * How to create a constructor
 * How to create Getter & Setter methods
 * How to separate files and import files to another file
+* How to create documentation comments similar to JavaDocs - *Note: I just wanted to learn how to do this to better document my code*